Good leaders are hard to find, but great project managers are rarer still

 As we all know that a single minor wrong decision taken can easily jeopardize the entire project.
 Thus, a project manager needs to be capable of thinking quickly and reacting decisively.

 6. Expert in Task Delegation

-Task delegation is another basic skill in you which you need to be expert in.
+Task delegation is another basic skill in which you need to be an expert.
 You should be able to judge your team members’ skills and assign the tasks in accordance with their strengths.